Iceland Wellness & Wilderness

 After the tour and a casual lunch in the area we will head back to the hotel for free time.

-You can stay the hotel, chill, read a book or soak in the outdoor hot tub, or join Saga on guided walks in the area, including visiting glaciers and other cool spots.
+You can stay the hotel, chill, read a book or soak in the outdoor hot tub, or join our guide on guided walks in the area, including visiting glaciers and other cool spots.

 FossHotel Glacier Lagoon is located right by the Jökulsárlón Glacier Lagoon and the Vatnajokull National Park which consist of several glaciers most of which are readily accessible by car and a short hike.
-Saga will pick the most suitable depending on everyone’s fitness level and interest.
+Our guide will pick the most suitable depending on everyone’s fitness level and interest.

-Inclusions: Breakfast at the hotel, guided ice cave tour, optional afternoon hikes, dinner at FossHotel.
+Inclusions: Breakfast at the hotel, guided ice cave tour, optional afternoon hikes, dinner at the hotel (only in 2023).

 Overnight at FossHotel.